mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 For the purposes of the Training Algorithm Track, we consider a workload the combination of a `dataset`, `model`, `loss_fn`, along with a target that is defined over some evaluation metric.
 E.g., ResNet50 on ImageNet using the cross-entropy loss until a target error of 22.6% on the validation set has been reached, would constitute a workload.
 The evaluation metric, in this example the misclassification error rate, is directly implied by the dataset/task.

-Submissions will be scored based on their performance on the [fixed workload](#fixed-workloads).
-However, additionally submissions must also perform resonably well on a set of [held-out workloads](#randomized-workloads) in order for their score on the fixed workload to count (for full details see the [Scoring](#scoring) section).
-These held-out workloads will be generated after the submission deadline, but their randomized generating process is publicly available (see "[Randomized workloads](#randomized-workloads)" section).

-Furthermore, a less computationally expensive subset of the fixed workloads is collected with the [qualification set](#qualification-set).
-Submitters without enough compute resources to self-report on the full set of fixed and held-out workloads can instead self-report on this smaller qualification set.
+A less computationally expensive subset of the workloads is collected with the [qualification set](#qualification-set).
+Submitters without enough compute resources to self-report on the full set of workloads can instead self-report on this smaller qualification set.
 Well-performing submissions can thereby qualify for computational resources provided by sponsors of the benchmark to be scored on the full benchmark set.

 NOTE: Submitters are no longer required to self-report results for AlgoPerf competition v0.5.

-#### Fixed workloads

-The fixed workloads are fully specified with the call for submissions.
-They contain a diverse set of tasks such as image classification, machine translation, speech recognition, or other typical machine learning tasks.
-For a single task there might be multiple models and therefore multiple fixed workloads.
-The entire set of fixed workloads should have a combined runtime of roughly 100 hours on the [benchmarking hardware](#benchmarking-hardware).
+The AlgoPerf workloads contain a diverse set of tasks such as image classification, machine translation, speech recognition, or other typical machine learning tasks.
+For a single task there might be multiple models and therefore multiple workloads.
+The entire set of workloads should have a combined runtime of roughly 100 hours on the [benchmarking hardware](#benchmarking-hardware).

-The currently eight fixed workloads are:
+The currently eight workloads are:

 |       | **Task**                      | **Dataset** | **Model**   | **Loss** | **Metric** | Validation<br>**Target** | Test<br>**Target** | Maximum<br>**Runtime** <br>(in secs) | Default<br>**Dropout**<br>Value             |
 | ----- | ----------------------------- | ----------- | ----------- | -------- | ---------- | ------------------------ | ------------------ | ------------------------------------ | ------------------------------------------- |